pcapexpress/pcapexpress.github.io/PCAP-EXPRESS-02.md

 ## 03. Short Report and Conclusion

-This is the second exercise for the pcapexpress series.
-I have been struggling to interpret some of the alert data, had to do some research and attempt to correlate as much and as best as I could.
-But after spending enough time with every pcap navigation and understanding becomes more natural.

-We have determined that a user has interacted with a malicious domain witch has started an infection chain.
-The infection sequence has been noted by the security department and alerts have been triggered.
-Investigating the traffic revealed attempts at system enumeration and protocol downgrading SMB and TLS followed by a successful malware execution most likely via interaction with malicious domain (confirmsubscription[.]com).
+We have confirmed that a user has interacted with a malicious domain witch<br>
+has started an infection sequence that has been cross referenced with the alerts provided.<br>
+Investigating the traffic revealed a successful malware execution<br>
+most likely via interaction with the malicious domain (confirmsubscription[.]com).

-This has led to an infection by a Remote Access Trojan or (RAT) on the victims system, the virus has began communicating with the Command and Control server of the adversary using encrypted HTTP POST requests over an unusual port 443.
+This has led to an infection by a Remote Access Trojan or (RAT) on the victims system,<br>
+the virus has began communicating with the Command and Control server of the adversary<br>
+using encrypted **HTTP POST** requests over port **443** (not 80).

-The immediate steps would be to have the affected hosts machine re imaged/reinstalled.
+The immediate steps would be to have the affected hosts machine re imaged/reinstalled.<br>
 The malicious URLs are to be added to the IDS/Firewall block list.

-Below is a summary of data for future use and investigations.

 #### Compromised Host